Writers' Community and Mentorship ProjectFor those eager to develop their artistic and professional craft

 At the Artist Level, training begins with an orientation session, followed by BOOT CAMP and The Elements of Creative Writing.
 This class focuses on developing the writing practice and learning (or re-familiarizing oneself with) the essential qualities of all literary expression, regardless of genre, and the basics of participation in a literary community.
 Writers from diverse backgrounds and levels are all brought together to learn the common vocabulary and techniques for improving their craft and teaching it to others.

 From The Elements of Creative Writing, writers then move on to study within the genre or genres in which they have chosen to concentrate.
 Each genre “track” follows its own course of study and progresses from beginner to intermediate and advanced studies.
 At the same time, writers work outside the classroom or workshop, fully rounding out their literary education by attending readings, informal literary programs, working with CAMP mentors, and reaching professional development milestones (e.g., submitting their work to literary periodicals).

 Professional Level of Study

-CAMPERS admitted at the Professional Level have typically completed formal studies in creative writing (e.g., a BFA), have a record of publication within their chosen genre or genres, and demonstrate a writerly sophistication, and/or have completed the “Artist Level” of Writers’ CAMP.
+CAMPERS admitted at the Professional Level have typically completed formal studies in creative writing (e.g., a BFA), have a record of publication within their chosen genre or genres, and/or have completed the “Artist Level” of Writers’ CAMP.

 Advanced students must also show a readiness and ability to serve as a mentor to other CAMP writers.
 CAMP writers studying at the Professional Level are therefore expected to serve as “student-teachers” and can receive up to three years worth of mentoring, in 1-6 month increments, with an established writer.